 How Google search results differ from ads

-- Where they appear: Typically along the edge of the page (the top, side or bottom)
+- Where they appear: Typically along the edge of the page (like the top, side, or bottom)

 - How they’re matched: Google matches ads to a person’s search based on how closely the search matches your keywords and campaign settings